Collect and utilize customer preferences at scale

 Preferences evolve with changing needs and life stages

-While the roadmap has not yet been fully prioritized or implemented, this work established a shared foundation for how personalization should work at Macy’s.
-I aligned cross-functional stakeholders on what industry-standard personalization looks like, facilitated a journey-mapping exercise grounded in real customer needs and technical realities, and reinforced the direction with a set of design principles that now act as guardrails.
+I aligned cross-functional stakeholders on what industry-standard personalization looks like, facilitated a journey-mapping exercise grounded in real customer needs and technical realities, influenced the roadmap, and reinforced the direction with a set of design principles that now act as guardrails.